samlhk/mls-group-5/task-2/README.md

 Process the batched requests

-3. Measure the performance of each step compared to the original service
+3. Measure the performance of the optimized system compared to the original service

 4. Draw a conclusion